ProjectGinsberg/SDK/README.md

 ### iOS
 1. Clone or download the SDK, which consists of header files, release notes, and a static library.
 It also includes an example app.
 2. Add the `libs/iOS` directory (containing GAPI.h and libGAPI.a) to your Xcode project.
-3. Implement a class that uses GAPIProtocol.
-This will provide the callbacks from calls to the SDK.
-See example app for reference, as well as reading the rest of this document.
-4. During the usual program run, as long as you have the right credentials and valid account as mentioned below, you will pass your GAPIProtocol instance to a setup call of the GAPI singleton, as in 'Login' below, then you can start using the SDK for pushing/getting/deletes.

 ### Android
 1. Clone or download the SDK, which consists of header files, release notes, and a static library.
 It also includes an example app.
 2. Add the `libs/Android/GAPI.aar` library to your Android project.
-3. Implement a class that uses IGAPICallbacks.
-This will provide the callbacks from calls to the SDK.
-See example app for reference, as well as reading the rest of this document.
-4. During the usual program run, as long as you have the right credentials and valid account as mentioned below, you will pass your GAPIProtocol instance to a setup call of the GAPI singleton, as in 'Login' below, then you can start using the SDK for pushing/getting/deletes.

-## Credentials
+## Implementation Overview
 Your will require different `client_id` and `client_secret` values for each application you develop using the SDK.
 You can obtain these Ginsberg API credentials by visiting the [Applications page on the Ginsberg Developer site](https://platform.ginsberg.io/app) and logging in with your Ginsberg account.
 Register as a developer, if not done already, and select new app.
 The page will then show you the client_id and client_secret strings to embed into your application.

-##Implementation Overview
 To setup getting data in and out of Ginsberg, the user must first create an account, if not already done through the website.
 Then they must go through the SDKs login process once, before the SDK can then be used for posting and getting data.
 The SDK can also be used to delete individual records of the user.
-To get data back from the SDK server calls, implement the GAPIProtocol interface and pass an instance off it to the SDK.
+To get data back from the SDK server calls, implement the correct interface, (GAPIProtocol for iOS, IGAPICallbacks for Android), and pass an instance off it to the SDK either during the `Setup` call or via 'SetCallbacks' during the SDKs general use.

-###Signup
+### Signup

 1. Signup can either be done via a popover webview, else via a single api call.
 For the popover webview call the `SignUpWeb` method as below.
 For the single api call call the `SignUp` method as below, with something for a first name, last name, password, confirmation of password, email address, country code, and selected wellbeing questions.
 Only passwords and email address are required to be valid, as shown in the example, to reduce initial signup time.
 The other data can be updated at a later stage once the user is logged in.